-The triad “thesis, antithesis, and synthesis” is attributed to Hegel.
-But he does not mention this triad in his works.
-Some commentators have attributed this triad to Fichte, but they don’t point out the work where Fichte has deployed it.
-Karl Marx and Friedrich Engels have used the triad in their materialistic conception of history—for instance, in Marx’s The Poverty of Philosophy.
-But the Marxist version of the triad is an outcome of their own understanding of the philosophy of Hegel and Fichte.
+The triad “thesis, antithesis, and synthesis” is attributed to Hegel, even though he does not mention it in his works.
+Some commentators have attributed this triad to Fichte, but they don’t point out the work where Fichte has written about it.
+Marx and Engels have used the triad in their materialistic conception of history—for instance, in Marx’s The Poverty of Philosophy.
+The Marxist version of the triad is an outcome of their own understanding of the philosophy of Hegel and Fichte.

-Plato and Aristotle agree on several points—but they have several major differences too.
-Platonism can be seen as the thesis, and Aristotelianism as the antithesis.
-The process of developing a synthesis between Platonism and Aristotelianism began with the Hellenistic Neo-Platonists and the philosophers in Ancient Rome, and was finally accomplished by Thomas Aquinas in the 13th century.
-The philosophy of Aquinas is not pure Aristotelian—it is an attempt to resolve the tension between the works of Plato and Aristotle.
+Since Plato and Aristotle have some fundamental disagreements, Platonism can be seen as the thesis and Aristotelianism as the antithesis.
+The process of developing a synthesis between Platonism and Aristotelianism began with the Hellenistic Neo-Platonists and the philosophers in Ancient Rome.
+Thomas Aquinas too was attempting to develop a synthesis.
+Thomistic philosophy is not Aristotelian—it is an attempt to resolve the tension between the works of Plato and Aristotle.